fabriceci/Godot-Physics-Tests/README.md

   - `monitor.frame`: return the current frame (since the test started)
   - `monitor.data`: an array where you can store/retrieve extra data
+  - `expected_to_fail`: return `true` if the monitor, in the current state of the engine, is expected to fail